Ezibenroc/beertorrent/report.md

 When a client begins to download some files, it emits several requests (because it has received bitfield(s)).
-A request is emitted for each received piece, thus the number of ongoing requets remains constant.
-This number is in general greater than 1 (if the files to download are big enough, it is equal to the constant N_REQUETS).
+A request is emitted for each received piece, thus the number of ongoing requests remains constant.
+This number is in general greater than 1 (if the files to download are big enough, it is equal to the constant N_REQUEST).
 This allow a pipeline: when a client receive some piece, an other client is already sending it another piece.